matt-dray/rostrum-blog/content/about.md

 ## tl;dr

-A record of interesting or fun things we've learnt using [R](https://www.r-project.org/).
-It's a bonus if you find it useful and/or amusing.
+Mostly a record of interesting or fun things we've learnt using the [R language](https://www.r-project.org/) for programming and statistics.
+It's a bonus if you find any of it useful and/or amusing.

 ## Us